Timothé Nadim: Early life

 Nadim was born in Bourgoin Jallieu (Isère) in 1997.
-In 2009, he started a YouTube channel in which he created a series of short movies of humor and action with special effects.
+In 2009, he started a YouTube channel where he created a series of short movies of humor and action with special effects.

 Biography

 Fight against school bullying

 In May 2018, he was appointed referent for the youth of the party Act, the Constructive Right for the territory of Nord-Isère.
-In November 2018, he announced that he had become a singer for his new French post-grunge band named Breaking Ceremony.
+In November 2018, he announced that he became singer for his new French post-grunge band named Breaking Ceremony.

-A few days later, he said he was working on a social network project against school bullying he will soon propose to the French government to replace their current platform.
+A few days later, he says that he is working on a social network project against school bullying he will soon propose to the French government to replace their current platform.
 The website should consist of two parts.
 A first that will be a social network, where child victims can anonymously testify and help each other.
 The second part will be a section "assistance" with a digital chat communication with professionals, providing information on legal and psychological issues, available without stopping.
 The "assistance" section will have many resource pages to help victims and parents of victims on topics that have been raised.
 The idea will be widely relayed by the media, described as innovative and hailed by many child psychologists and associations as breaking all the codes of the current system.
 In January 2019, he is named referent for the NGO "Respect Zone" for the Rhône-Alpes region.

 He is called by ministers Adrien Taquet and Cédric O to present his platform project named S.A.H.S for "Stop the school bullying" to the French government on 17 July 2019.
-He would meet with member of parliament Agnes Firmin Le Bodo at the National Assembly on 16 July 2019.
+He will meet with member of parliament Agnes Firmin Le Bodo at the National Assembly on 16 July 2019.

 In October 2020, he joined the cast of the only special episode on school bullying of the year of the TV show "It Starts Today", alongside Bilal Hassani, Evaelle's parents, and Camille Stengel.
-The first broadcast takes place on 5 November 2020, on France 2.
+The first broadcast takes place on November 5, 2020, on France 2.

-On 12 March 2021 his proposals were officially taken up by the Agir party.
+On March 12, 2021, his proposals were officially taken up by the Agir party.
 The same day, Timothé Nadim co-wrote a column in the newspaper l'Opinion with Senator Colette Mélot, to describe his main proposals.
-The column was co-signed by around thirty elected officials from the Agir party, including Tokia Saïfi, (ex minister), and by numerous senators and deputies, such as Claude Malhuret (senator), Olivier Becht, Pierre-Yves Bournazel, Christophe Euzet, Agnès Firmin Le Bodo, Fabienne Keller (European MP).
+The column is co-signed by around thirty elected officials from the Agir party, including Tokia Saïfi, (ex minister), and by numerous senators and deputies, such as Claude Malhuret (senator), Olivier Becht, Pierre-Yves Bournazel, Christophe Euzet, Agnès Firmin Le Bodo, Fabienne Keller (European MP).
 The column was published a few days after the assassination in France of the little Alisha, the first assassination of a minor in France in a context of school bullying.